linode/docs/docs/guides/akamai/distributed-demand-side-platform/index.md

 Due to the relatively small profit margins in the ad serving space, cloud infrastructure costs directly impact profitability.
 Reducing cloud costs plays a critical role in infrastructure planning.

 One major source of infrastructure costs is egress fees.
-By hosting a distributed ad serving system on Akamai’s cloud computing platform, egress costs can be eliminated or significantly reduced compared to hyperscalers.
+By hosting a distributed ad serving system on Akamai’s Cloud Computing platform, egress costs can be eliminated or significantly reduced compared to hyperscalers.
 The solution in this guide led to a 40% reduction in costs for one profiled customer.

 Another cause of increased cloud costs and egress fees is a high amount of traffic.
 Decentralizing some components but not others can increase cross-region traffic when the distributed infrastructure is communicating with the centralized infrastructure.
-To limit egress fees, a caching system should be implemented on the distributed systems.
+To limit egress fees associated with this traffic, a caching system should be implemented on the distributed systems.
 Using this method, local instances sync critical data (like ad inventory and bids) to reduce network traffic to the centralized cloud.
 Also, because of Akamai’s global network and relationship with other hyperscalers, egress costs when transferring data stored centrally on another hyperscaler is also eliminated or reduced.

 ### Integration and Migration Effort